kmarkus/lsdbus/README.md

 library.
 This extension marries the two single greatest achievements of mankind: `Lua` and `D-Bus`.

+The goal is to provide a compact yet useful subset of the `sd_bus` and `sd_event` APIs to cover typical use-cases.

 *The `L` stands for 'likeable'.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->